plain-JavaScript/plain-javascript.github.io/brainstorming.md

 # Brainstorming

 This ia a file where you can add your ideas as to where this project may go.
+A sentence or two for each item if possible.

-If you would like to discuss any item in detail, kindly do so in a Discussion.
+If you would like to discuss any item included here in detail, kindly do so in a [Discussion]( https://github.com/plain-JavaScript/plain-javascript.github.io/discussions ).

 Please date and sign your contributions - with newest posts at the top.